dpaiton/dpaiton.github.io/_posts/2021-06-24-contour-robustness.md

   - differential geometry
 ---

 Defending against adversarial attacks is critical for modern AI applications.
-Here I describe how we can use response geometry to predict a neuron's suceptibility to attacks.
+Here I describe how we can use response geometry to predict a neuron's susceptibility to attacks.
 ------

-This writeup is builds on my [previous post]({{site.url}}/posts/2021/05/response-geometry/) about using the curvature of a neuron's response surface to understand its behavior.
+This writeup builds on my [previous post]({{site.url}}/posts/2021/05/response-geometry/) about using the curvature of a neuron's response surface to understand its behavior.
 If that idea is unfamiliar to you, then I recommend reading that post before this one.

 ### Adversarial examples